uiri/Gunboat-Diplomacy/README.md

     Certain percentage of population is "Pagan"

-    If Paganism adopted as State Religion, each city can be dedicated to a specific god
+    If Paganism adopted as State Religion, each city can have a Festival once per week, which yields a certain bonus

-      Creator God - +10% production
+      Creator God - production efficiency increased 5%

-      War God - +1 barracks level for every 20% pagan
+      War God - loyalty boost

-      Harvest God - +20% to all resource collection
+      Harvest God - +20% of every resource

       Sea God - bonus commerce